KLXB: Educational Media Foundation era (2016–present)

 On November 3, 2016, S & H Broadcasting sold KVGH-FM to Educational Media Foundation (EMF) for $1.125 million.
 EMF intended to flip the station to K-Love, its nationally syndicated Christian adult contemporary radio network, as a simulcast of KLVR in Middletown, California.
 The classic hits format remained on the station in the meantime and was simulcast on KVGH (AM) (1270 AM), for which S & H held a construction permit for new translator K293CL (106.5 FM) in Thousand Palms.
 On December 15, KVGH-FM's city of license changed to Bermuda Dunes, California.

 The sale closed on January 31, 2017, at which point it changed call letters to KLXB, dropped its classic hits format, and began stunting.
 This lasted until February 27, when KLXB began broadcasting contemporary Christian music as K-Love.

 HD Radio

-KLXB broadcasts in HD Radio with two digital subchannels:
+KLXB broadcasts in HD Radio with four digital subchannels: